Fraunhofer-ITMP/AMR-KG/README.md

 ## Add new members?

-Fill in this [survey form](https://forms.gle/nvv7GGBWE7uineg47) to get access to the database and to keep it updated!
+If you are not registered yet you will no thave access to the resource.
+Please take few seconds to fill in this [survey form](https://forms.gle/nvv7GGBWE7uineg47) to receive credentials for accessing to the database and to keep it updated!

 # Partners